telerik/ajax-docs/api/client/args/Telerik.Web.UI.TreeListKeyPressEventArgs.md

 `Boolean`

-### get_isAltPressed
+### get_isShiftPressed

-Returns whether the alt key has been pressed as part of the keyboard shortcut.
+Returns whether the shift key has been pressed as part of the keyboard shortcut.

 #### Parameters